 And — and so we — we took a concerted effort to go out and find women who had backgrounds that could be qualified to become members of our cabinet.

 I went to a number of women’s groups and said, “Can you help us find folks,” and they brought us whole binders full of women.

-I was proud of the fact that after I staffed my Cabinet and my senior staff, that the University of New York in Albany did a survey of all 50 states, and concluded that mine had more women in senior leadership positions than any other state in America.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+I was proud of the fact that after I staffed my Cabinet and my senior staff, that the University of New York in Albany did a survey of all 50 states, and concluded that mine had more women in senior leadership positions than any other state in America.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Now one of the reasons I was able to get so many good women to be part of that team was because of our recruiting effort.